dbkynd/twitch-logger-docker/README.md

 **Required ENV variables:**

-* `TWITCH_CHANNELS` (String) A comma delimited string of channels specifying which Twitch channels you want to log
+* `TWITCH_CHANNELS` (String) A comma delimited string of channel names specifying which Twitch channels you want to log

 **Optional ENV variables:**